 I’m a storyteller of sorts.
 Normally in extended voicenotes to patient friends or holed up in the back of a wood cladded pub, red wine loosely in hand, tongue firmly in cheek.

-An empath, I’m one to turn down a page of book I think a friend may like, finding sentiments in others’ words, reminding me how lucky I am to have so many I care for.
+An empath, I’m one to dog-ear a page of book I think a friend may like, collecting sentiments in others’ words, It reminds me how lucky I am to love and be loved.

 I’m a lover of the excessive!
-Strolling around an artisanal market on a Saturday in October, buying a baker’s loaf, a brownie, overpriced olive oil, speciality tomatoes and truffle flecked brie for good measure.
+A perfect October Saturday looks like strolling around an artisanal market on a Saturday in October, buying a baker’s loaf, a brownie, overpriced olive oil, speciality tomatoes and truffle-flecked brie for good measure.
 Marie Kondo would be happy to know- all this sparks great joy.
+As does…

 - The almost amniotic feeling of sheltering inside from a thunderstorm- central heating on, clothes off;